Why We're Still Obsessed With This '90s Style Icon

 You may remember Lisa Bonet as the free-spirited Denise Huxtable from '80s sitcom The Cosby Show.
-Much like her onscreen persona, Bonet was admired for her rebellious, elusive approach to celebrity.
-As one of the most popular young actresses of the '90s, her bohemian aesthetic became a defining look of the decade.
+Or on Girls, as Tandice Moncrief.
+Much like her onscreen persona, Bonet is admired for her rebellious, elusive approach to celebrity and, of course, her killer sense of style.
+As one of the most popular young actresses of the '90s, her bohemian aesthetic became a defining look of the decade and still wields influence today.

 After her character graduated from the Cosby cast, Bonet starred in the spin-off series, A Different World.
 The popular American sitcom focused on the ups and downs of Denise's college life – watch a few episodes for a peek into early '90s campus dressing.
-A few months into filming, Bonet eloped with musician Lenny Kravitz, and gave birth to their daughter Zoë the following year.
-Zoë has since grown into a modern fashion muse, incorporating elements of her mother's eclectic style into her own.
+IRL: Bonet eloped with musician Lenny Kravitz a few months into filming and gave birth to their daughter Zoë the following year.
+Zoë, whom we all know as the cool mom on Big Little Lies, has since grown into a modern fashion muse, incorporating elements of her mother's eclectic style into her own.

-Bonet’s style continues to inspire fashion trends today.
-The ultimate inspiration for festivalgoers, her aesthetic is an effortless mix of '70s flower child, '80s glam metal and '90s grunge.
-Bonet was rarely seen without hair accessories, from top hats to baseball caps, headbands and flower crowns.
-Her '90s wardrobe welcomed loose, flowing fabrics, maxi skirts, lace, tie-dye and floral prints.
-Bonet embraced the decade’s love of natural, no-makeup beauty and her long, waist-length locs are the hair goals of rebel women.
+To no one's surprise, Bonet’s style continues to inspire fashion trends today.
+The ultimate inspiration for festivalgoers, her aesthetic is an effortless mix of the best decades: '70s flower child, '80s glam metal, and '90s grunge.
+Bonet was rarely seen without hair accessories, from top hats to baseball caps, headbands, and flower crowns.
+Her '90s wardrobe welcomed loose, flowing fabrics, maxi skirts, lace, tie-dye, and floral prints.
+And she embraced the decade’s love of natural, no-makeup beauty and her long, waist-length locks are the hair goals of rebel women.

 Ahead, we bring you some of Lisa’s best '90s ensembles.
 Click through for the perfect balance of eccentric and effortless.